-Explore the best trails near San Pedro with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near San Pedro with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 I was confused when I first parked at the park, but soon realized there's not a entrance you have to hop the 3ft cement fence wall in a certain spot that will lead you to a big hole under the other fence..
 Ignore all the trespassing signs.
 This place is dope!
 The views are amazing..
 Just wear some sturdy shoes.

 More of a walk than a hike.
 Nice for my daughter and dog to go out and take a look.
 There are many different flowers and the view of the ocean is nice.
 People have started to leave trash around unfortunately and aren't picking up after their dogs.
 This definitely takes away from the beauty of nature.
 We also went down to the tide pools but unfortunately there wasn't much to see.
 It was fun walking on rocks though!